AdesisNetlife/yawds/README.md

 - [SlimerJS][6]
 - [CasperJS][7]

-Aditionally, the following tools binaries are provided
+Aditionally, the following tools binaries are also provided

 - cURL
 - Putty